bobandrew/Utils/README.md

 # Utils

 1. OpenXmlPptxCreator
-Allow creates Power Point presentation and add slides with image
+(allows to create the Power Point presentation and add slides with an image)